 Day 9 – Hoot Owl Porridge

 Your child’s favorite porridge comes in handy when making a funny hoot owl breakfast.
 Place cooked porridge into a coffee mug.
-Garnish using sliced kiwi for wings, banana slices and a couple raisins for eyes, a slice of strawberry for a birds beak.
+Garnish using sliced kiwi for wings, banana slices and a couple of raisins for eyes, a slice of strawberry for a bird’s beak.
 Slivered almonds or shave coconut serve as feathers.

 Day 8 – Brown Bear Pancakes

 Brown bears come out of hibernation for this adorable breakfast!
-Simply make two regular-size pancakes for the bear’s head and body, and eight tiny pancakes that serve as feet, ears, nose and a tail.
+Simply make two regular-size pancakes for the bear’s head and body, and eight tiny pancakes that serve as feet, ears, nose, and a tail.
 Blueberries work well for eyes and a button nose and a touch of frosting creates a bridge between the nose and mouth.
 Kids will have a Grrrrrrrreat time enjoying their brown bear breakfast!

 Day 7 – Sunshine Breakfast

 Sunshine ushers in yet another new day and brings us one day closer to Christmas.
-This sunshine breakfast begins with one pancake, surrounded with caramelized banana slices.
+This sunshine breakfast begins with one pancake, surrounded by caramelized banana slices.
 A sunny face is made with two more banana slices topped with two fresh blueberries.
 Slices of strawberries create blushing cheeks and a grape works great for a nose.
 A touch of melted chocolate is used to make a mouth and eyebrows.